louietouie/louietouie.github.io/_posts/2025-01-05-motor-control.markdown

 - sinusoidal vs trapezoidal electric commutator schematics
     - a trapezoidal motor uses 120 six-step PWM commutation for the stator
     - a sinusoidal motor uses 180 PWM commutation for the stator
+    - Solomon - not necessarily true... *"Back in the day people would drive PMSM/BLDC motors with pure open-loop sine waves — this isn’t done much anymore cause it’s much worse than FOC control, which also is technically sinusoidal but with some twists."*
 - other
     - sinusodial motors do not need to have sinusodial windings, but space-vector theory requires sinusodial windings in order to describe magnetomotive forces (MMF) (pg 306)